 The market price and trading volume of our common shares may be volatile and could decline significantly.
-We cannot assure that the market price of our common shares will not fluctuate widely or decline significantly in the future in response to a number of factors, including, without limitation, the following:
+We cannot provide assurance that the market price of our common shares will not fluctuate widely or decline significantly in the future in response to a number of factors, including, without limitation, the following:

-- o the realization of any of the risk factors presented in this Annual Report on Form 10-K; - o the recurrence of the COVID-19 pandemic or emergence of a new epidemic or pandemic; - o actual or anticipated differences in our estimates, or in the estimates of analysts, for our revenues, results of operations, level of indebtedness, liquidity or financial condition; - o performance and departures of key personnel; - o failure to comply with the requirements of Nasdaq; - o failure to comply with the Sarbanes-Oxley Act or other laws or regulations; - o future issuances, sales or resales, or anticipated issuances, sales or resales, of our common shares; - o publication of research reports about us, the cruise industry, or the hospitality industry generally; - o the performance and market valuations of our cruise line partners and of companies in the hospitality and travel industry; - o broad disruptions in the financial markets, including sudden disruptions in the credit markets; - o speculation in the press or investment community with respect to the factors impacting our business, including the risk factors presented in this Annual Report on Form 10-K; - o actual, potential or perceived operational and internal control, accounting or financial reporting issues; and - o changes in accounting principles, policies and guidelines.
+- o the realization of any of the risk factors presented in this Annual Report on Form 10-K; - o disease outbreaks and increased concern related to illness when traveling; - o actual or anticipated differences in our estimates, or in the estimates of analysts, for our revenues, results of operations, level of indebtedness, liquidity or financial condition; - o performance and departures of key personnel; - o failure to comply with the requirements of Nasdaq;

+- o failure to comply with the Sarbanes-Oxley Act or other laws or regulations; - o future issuances, sales or resales, or anticipated issuances, sales or resales, of our common shares; - o publication of research reports about us, the cruise industry, or the hospitality industry generally; - o the performance and market valuations of our cruise line partners and of companies in the hospitality and travel industry; - o broad disruptions in the financial markets, including sudden disruptions in the credit markets; - o speculation in the press or investment community with respect to the factors impacting our business, including the risk factors presented in this Annual Report on Form 10-K; - o actual, potential or perceived operational and internal control, accounting or financial reporting issues; and - o changes in accounting principles, policies and guidelines.